Scientific NamePhaseolus vulgaris Linneaus (Fabaceae family)

-They are an important source of vitamins C and B9.
+They are an important source of vitamins C and B9/Folacin.
 The first is vital for the formation and maintenance of connective tissues; it is also a highly effective antioxidant in protecting the cornea, skin, and tissues.
 The second – vitamin B9 or Folate – is required by cells to grow and multiply: it is recommended for women hoping to get pregnant, children and anyone whose body requires cellular renewal (during growth or convalescence, etc.).

 - a child portion: two little handfuls